kirtyvedula/EDA_CourseProject/README.md

-# EDA_CourseProject
+# RProgramming_CourseProject
-Course Project 2 for the Coursera course Exploratory Data Analysis
+Course Project 2 for the Coursera course R Programming